 Weather in Seattle in Spring

-Yes, it does still rain in Seattle in the spring, but that shouldn’t discourage you from visiting.
+Yes, it still rains in Seattle in the spring, but that shouldn’t discourage you from visiting.
 You’ll find us locals out every weekend exploring the area.
 Here’s a short breakdown of the weather each month so you can plan your Seattle spring activities.

 Seattle in March

 I’ll be honest – March is still a bit dreary, as it’s the end of winter.
 That means you’ll likely experience rain, but there are still sunny days.
-The average temperature is between 42° and 52° F, which is pretty warm for still being winter.
+The average temperature is between 42° and 52° F, which is pretty warm for winter in Seattle.

 There are tons of indoor activities to do during March.
 Another reason I recommend visiting Seattle in March is there are fewer crowds at tourist attractions.
 This is also the best time to see the famous cherry blossoms bloom.

 April is the month that really starts to excite Seattle-ites, as this is when we have a lot more sunny days.
 In April, you’ll see average temperatures between 45° and 57° F in Seattle.